AstralSightStudios/System-Init-Toolbox/README_EN.md

 After the download is complete, double-click to run, and follow the prompts to install it, which is very simple and fast.

 # How to compile and run this program
 As said above, this program uses Visual Studio 2022 as the editor.
-So if you want to run this program by compiling, you first need to download and install a **[Visual Studio](https://visualstudio.microsoft.com/)**, and make sure that "" .NET Desktop Development" and "Windows 11 22000.0 SDK" are two functional options.
+So if you want to run this program by compiling, you first need to download and install a **[Visual Studio](https://visualstudio.microsoft.com/)**, and make sure that "" .NET Desktop Development" and "Windows 11 22000.0 SDK" These two function options have been checked.

 After successful installation, use **[Github Desktop](https://desktop.github.com/)** to clone this repository to your computer.